dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 dfdaemon --help

 # Setup Dfdaemon.
-# We recommend to start Dfdaemon via systemd.
+# It is recommended to start Dfdaemon via systemd.
 dfdaemon
 ```